BenjaminPitts/Laravel-React/README.md

     1. `INSERT INTO people ( name, age ) VALUES ( 'Sally', 54 );`
     1. `INSERT INTO people ( name, age ) VALUES ( 'Zanthar', 4892 );`
 1. exit heroku psql with `\q`
+1. run `git push heroku master`
+1. run `heroku open` to see app (note this uses your heroku postgres database, which will have different data than your local db)

+## Rerunning local after initial set up

+Open Postgres app and start the db

+In terminal:

+1. Go to repo root dir
+1. Run `php artisan serve`

+In Browser go to http://localhost:8000/index.html